ssuryanarayanan/Qi-Docs/docs/Data.md

 This call is used to obtain events from a stream where a start point is provided and the number of events desired.
 The many overloads allow the client to indicate where to start, which direction to search, whether to skip any values and also allows a special filter to be applied to the events found.

 *QiBoundaryType Behavior*
-For FORWARD (default) calls:
+For `FORWARD` (default) calls:
-- Exact will find the first event at or after the index
+- `Exact` will find the first event at or after the index
-- ExactOrCalculated if the index is on an event, that event is used.
-Otherwise the Behavior and Extrapolation mode determine whether a value is ‘calculated’ for the index used.
+- `ExactOrCalculated` if the index is on an event, that event is used.
+Otherwise the behavior and `ExtrapolationMode` value determine whether a value is calculated for the index used.
 The result will either be no event or an event with the index used in the call and the value of the next event in the stream.
-- Inside will find the first event after the index
+- `Inside` will find the first event after the index
-- Outside will find the first event before the index
+- `Outside` will find the first event before the index

-For REVERSE calls.
+For `REVERSE` calls.
-- Exact will find the first event at or before the index
+- `Exact` will find the first event at or before the index
-- ExactOrCalculated if the index is on an event, that event is used.
-Otherwise the Behavior and Extrapolation mode determine whether a value is ‘calculated’ for the index used.
+- `ExactOrCalculated` if the index is on an event, that event is used.
+Otherwise the behavior and `ExtrapolationMode` value determine whether a value is calculated for the index used.
 The result will either be no event or an event with the index used in the call and the value of the previous event in the stream.
-- Inside will find the first event before the index
+- `Inside` will find the first event before the index
-- Outside will find the first event after the index
+- `Outside` will find the first event after the index

-Once the ‘start’ event is determined, then any filter is applied to determine possible values (in the direction requested) that could be returned.
-Next the Skip is applied and finally the number of events (up to count) is returned.
+After the starting event is determined, any filter provided is applied to determine possible values (in the direction requested) that could be returned.
+Next the Skip parameter is applied, and finally the number of events (up to count) is returned.

-Filter uses OData query language.
+Filter uses the OData query language.
 Most of the query language is supported.

 *GetValue* and *GetValues*
 ```